Inelastic scattering of electrons in water from first principles: cross sections and inelastic mean free path for use in Monte Carlo track-structure simulations of biological damage: Introduction

 Several recent works have been performed to ameliorate the description of the dielectric function and the IMFP of water.
 One way is to include the XC effects beyond RPA on the basis of the electron gas model~\cite{https://doi.org/10.1002/sia.5878,10.1667/RR13362.1}.
 Other works additionally tried improving the effects beyond the first Born approximation~\cite{emfi122,devera2021}, improving previous dispersion algorithms~\cite{Truong_2018}, developing new TS codes~\cite{quinto,verk}, and clarifying differences in inelastic scattering between different condensed phases~\cite{signorell}.
 Others focus on extending the set of cross sections for electron scattering in targets other than water via pre-parameterized models~\cite{zein} or multi-channel and R-matrix approaches~\cite{felipe}.

 Overall, the accuracy of the semi-empirical results for water at energies below 100 eV remains questionable. \emph{Ab-initio} calculations can provide insightful results for the dielectric function, the electron energy loss function, and the inelastic mean free path in the whole energy range.
 First-principles methods do not rely on any free parameters and thus have predictive power and can be extended to a variety of targets.
 Nowadays, time-dependent density functional theory (TDDFT)~\cite{runge,tddft-book} is the method of choice for the study of excited states, since it allows for the affordable extraction of physical information without \emph{a-priori} assumptions on the system and on the knowledge of associated cross sections.
 TDDFT can be formulated either in the perturbative regime~\cite{ulrich} or via an explicit solution of the time-dependent Kohn-Sham (KS) equations~\cite{yab1,yab2} by propagating the KS orbitals in real time.
 Nevertheless, \emph{ab-initio} studies on the ELF and IMFP in water for low-energy electrons are limited so far.
 A previous real-time TDDFT study by Tavernelli~\cite{PhysRevB.73.094204} presented a dielectric constant of liquid water (optical limit only) with two prominent peaks as opposed to only one main peak in the experimental data~\cite{Emf2012}.
-A more recent work by Taioli et al.~\cite{Taioli2021} presented linear-response TDDFT (LR-TDDFT) calculations of the ELF for a small water sample of 32 molecules generated via classical molecular dynamics simulations, with XC effects considered in the adiabatic generalized gradient approximation (AGGA), and have shown a good agreement with experiments.
-But a complete set of \emph{ab-initio} data as needed by Monte Carlo simulations, including the inelastic mean free path and the electronic stopping power, is still lacking.
-Moreover, the orbital analysis of the ELF has not been performed in \emph{ab-initio} framework.
+A more recent work by Taioli et al.~\cite{Taioli2021} presented linear-response TDDFT (LR-TDDFT) calculations of the ELF for liquid water.
+The sample of 32 molecules was obtained from a larger sample generated via classical molecular dynamics simulations and then optimized via DFT.
+The XC effects were considered in the adiabatic generalized gradient approximation (AGGA).
+The ELF obtained in Taioli et al.~\cite{Taioli2021} has shown a good agreement with experiments.
+However, the orbital analysis of the ELF has not been performed in the \emph{ab-initio} framework.